Configure hardware acceleration for the Android Emulator

 Choose a hypervisor on Windows

-Use the following criteria to determine which hypervisor to use.
+This section shows the criteria to determine which hypervisor to use.
 The process to configure VM acceleration using each hypervisor is described in the sections that follow.

 You have an Intel processor and do not need to run Hyper-V at the same time as the Android Emulator.
 Use Intel HAXM.